Yesterday we wanted to see the new Star Wars movie. This was a mistake.

 Why the fuck am I driving anywhere near such a congregation of fools with more money than time management skills — on the last Sunday before Christmas, of all days?

 Why am I violating a prime directive?

-What disturbance in the force caused this momentary lapse of reason?
+What disturbance in the force has caused this momentary lapse of reason?

 For years I’ve successfully managed to avoid poking my nose out the door during this fickle part of Yuletide — yet here I am, stuck on the road, with nowhere to go but forward.
 All we wanted to do was watch a movie.
 Christmas was the obstacle.
 We modified our plans.
 We ventured into a few shops.
 The crowds were maddening.
 The air was so thick with impatient determination that I got santaclaustrophobic, and we left.